awsdocs/amazon-efs-user-guide/doc_source/access-control-managing-permissions.md

 ### Example 1: Allow a User to Create a Mount Target and Tags on an Existing File System<a name="access-policy-example-allow-create-mount-target"></a>

-The following permissions policy grants the user permissions to create mount targets and tags on a particular file system in the `us-west-2` region\.
+The following permissions policy grants the user permissions to create mount targets and tags on a particular file system in the `us-west-2` Region\.
 To create mount targets, permissions for specific Amazon EC2 actions are also required and are included in the permissions policy\.

 ```
 {